OpenComputingLab/reusable-content-example/code.md

 </ProgramListing>
 ```

+*Note that there is no declaration of the language type to support language sensitive syntax highlighting.*

-We can also refer inline, for example to the `pandas` package.
+We can also refer to code inline, for example to the `pandas` package.

 This renders to OU-XML as: